caddyserver/xcaddy/README.md

 Versions can be anything compatible with `go get`.

 ## Environment variables

 Because the subcommands and flags are constrained to benefit rapid plugin prototyping, xcaddy does read some environment variables to take cues for its behavior and/or configuration when there is no room for flags.

 - `CADDY_VERSION` sets the version of Caddy to build.
 - `XCADDY_RACE_DETECTOR=1` enables the Go race detector in the build.
+- `XCADDY_DEBUG=1` enables the DWARF debug information in the build.
 - `XCADDY_SETCAP=1` will run `sudo setcap cap_net_bind_service=+ep` on the temporary binary before running it when in dev mode.
 - `XCADDY_SKIP_BUILD=1` causes xcaddy to not compile the program, it is used in conjunction with build tools such as [GoReleaser](https://goreleaser.com).
 Implies `XCADDY_SKIP_CLEANUP=1`.
 - `XCADDY_SKIP_CLEANUP=1` causes xcaddy to leave build artifacts on disk after exiting.